SolemmaLLC/ClimateStudioDocs/docs/climateCharts.rst

 - `Hourly Heatmap`_

-A general control menu is located at the upper right corner of the panel where a drop-down is present when clicked.
+A general control menu is located at the upper right corner of each tab, providing the following functionalities:
-The drop-down menu provides the following functionalities:

 - `Export Plots`_

-- **Switch Unit System** between imperial and metric systems
+- **Switch Unit System** between imperial and metric

-All these Plots described  above are also available as `grasshopper components`_.
+All the plots described above are also available as `grasshopper components`_.

 .. _Sun Path: SunPath.html